gvwilson/12-design/README.md

 ## Conclusion

-<a href="#bicycle">Figure 6</a> is a De
+<a href="#bicycle">Figure 6</a> is a De Rosa SK Pininfarina bicycle.
-Rosa SK Pininfarina bicycle.
-It is not a work of art, but it can be analyzed and appreciated esthetically.
-I believe that programs can be like bicycles: useful and beautiful at the same time.
-We do not yet have as rich a vocabulary for talking about the beauty of software in the same way that we can talk about the beauty of bicycles or buildings, but we can still strive to make what we create worthy of appreciation.
+It is not a work of art, but it *was* carefully designed, and as a result it can be analyzed and appreciated esthetically.
+Rules like the ones in this paper and in longer works like [Budgen2020] may one day help us create data analyses that also deserve to be called "beautiful".

 <figure id="bicycle">
 <img src="./derosa.jpg" alt="De Rosa bicycle" />